 After a Ticketcard issued by Ticketcorner or a partner company has expired, the release of access authorisations is no longer possible.
-However, the access authorisation for events that have already been booked remains valid.
-The holder of
+However, the access authorisation for Events that have already been booked remains valid.
+The Ticketcard

 The purchase of mountain railway services is only possible in combination with an RFID (Radio Frequency Identification) data medium (called «RFID entry card» in the following) issued by Ticketcorner or a partner company.
 The Ticketcorner

 Skicard is an RFID entry card of this type.
-The ticket buyer undertakes to register the RFID entry card and, in doing so, to provide the information necessary for the purchase of mountain railway services (personal data) completely and
+The Ticket Buyer undertakes to register the RFID entry card and in doing so to provide complete and truthful details (personal data) required for the purchase of mountain railway services.
+Any

-Ticketcorner takes no responsibility for the matters of if, when and to what extent the event organiser’s services can be purchased using a voucher.
-In this respect, Ticketcorner does not accept any liability or offer any guarantee.
-In
+Ticketcorner takes no responsibility for the matters of if, when and to what extent the Event Organiser’s or operator’s services can be purchased using a voucher.
+In this respect, Ticketcorner does not accept any liability or offer any

-particular, the return of vouchers or the reimbursement of the gross selling price applicable at Ticketcorner and/or Ticketcorner advance sales offices due to non-fulfilment of the promise of service by the event organiser and/or bankruptcy
+guarantee.
+In particular, a return of vouchers or a refund of the gross ticket sales price at Ticketcorner or Ticketcorner advance sales offices due to non-compliance with the performance promised by the Event Organiser and/or Operator or

 Skipoints can be collected free of charge by making purchases in the Ticketcorner Ski App or ski ticket web shop.
 Skipoints can be redeemed for vouchers and discounts, which in turn can be used with any of the partners which are included in